 except Exception as e:

-As you see, the “Let me take…” and “track down stocks” are separated.
-This problem cannot be addressed with psm=1, but without it, the system would join the fragments from left and right columns line by line, which would make it impossible to extract meaningful sentences.
+As you can see, “Let me take…” and “track down stocks” are separated.
+This problem cannot be addressed with psm=1, but without it, the system would join the fragments from the left and right columns line by line, which would make it impossible to extract meaningful sentences.

 By using the multiprocessing module, the script can process multiple images in parallel.
 This takes advantage of multi-core processors to significantly reduce the total processing time compared to processing images sequentially, which is what happens in a typical command-line execution: